zuphzuph/zuphsenumfw/README.md

 	Notes:

-		CTRL+C stops the Script Entirely.
-		Enter to go back after cmds/scripts have ran to navigate functions.
+		Enter to go back after functions have run to navigate functions.
 		Everything is meant to be as simplistic as possible.